MarteXcoin-documentation/Documentation/masternode/mxt-mn/Deploy.md

 ## Step 2: Deploy to VPS
 The procedure has been tested on Ubuntu +16.04
 1. Access your VPS and issue the following command to proceed as root: <br>`sudo -i`
-2. Fetch the script and execute it: <br> `cd /opt && git clone https://github.com/martexcoin/mxt-mn.git  && cd mxt-mn && chmod +x MXT_deploy_mn.sh && ./MXT_deploy_mn.sh`
+2. Fetch the script and execute it: <br> `cd /opt && git clone https://github.com/MarteXcoin-documentation/Documentation.git  && cd MarteXcoin-documentation/Documentation/mxt-mn && chmod +x MXT_deploy_mn.sh && ./MXT_deploy_mn.sh`

 ## To report issues or for support : <br> [MarteXcoin Telegram @martexcoin](https://t.me/martexcoin)